Bridging academic, policy and professional worlds

 Hughes Hall hosts a number of Bridge Centres, presently including Cambridge Digital Innovation, Oracy Cambridge, the Centre for Climate Engagement, and the Digital Education Futures Initiative, that function as focus points for the wider development and application of a number of special research activities and projects.

 The Centre for Climate Engagement (CCE) was established to increase awareness on the boards of private companies and to inform them of the need for urgent action.
-Climate change has not been given the priority it deserves on many boards, despite the potential for businesses to contribute in an important way through emissions reduction and by taking advantage of the opportunities presented by the transition to a low-carbon future.
-The Centre will also engage banks, investors, pension funds and regulators, institutions that can and do influence company action.
+Climate change has not been given the priority it deserves on many boards, despite the potential for businesses to contribute in an important way through emissions reduction and by taking advantage of the opportunities presented by the transition to a net-zero and climate resilient future.
 At the same time, it will be involved with academic research into the use of law and regulation as levers to increase corporate climate ambition, and with other relevant disciplines such as economics and marketing.

 Cambridge Digital Innovation (CDI) stimulates interaction between industry professionals, policy-makers, academics, students and enthusiasts on the most exciting and impactful phenomena driving the digital revolution.
 The Centre’s goal is to bring together leaders in innovation, digital technologies, healthcare, and finance from across The University’s different departments and innovation spaces (e.g. incubators, the science park, and accelerators), along with external organisations, primarily those in healthcare and FinTech, and a growing global network of academic partners, based at MIT Sloan, INCAE, NYU, Stanford and other universities worldwide.
 A key focus of CDI as a Knowledge Hub is help develop and translate knowledge from academia into practice and policy.
 Our activity is therefore expected to be relevant to a large number of organisations in the for profit and not for profit sectors, across developed and developing economies.